tock/tock/doc/wg/core/notes/core-notes-2021-04-30.md

  * Gabe: printf definitely blocks.
 There is another put that is asynchronous.
  * Amit: So if this is a question of performance, do we have a path to benchmarking?
  * Hudson: Benchmarking the second is totally reasonable.
 Gives a cost for allow/unallow based on number of total AppSlices.
- * Hudson: The second is tricky.
+ * Hudson: The first is tricky.
 The networking stack is probably a fine stress test.
  * Brad: Is there an issue that describes the two options?
  * Hudson: Just a doc for now: https://docs.google.com/document/d/1PoPjnKX3tMBtPEd7xi_O7Ff80UoK2uiWVg3UnfVV48g/edit
  * Leon: If we go with the first approach, I'm wondering if it will lead to behavior that we don't want